 Michael A. Stackpole has a thing for female villains interrogating helpless male captives.
 But he's more remembered for an off reference to furries.

 Karen Traviss and Mandos.
 More specifically, she has a thing for military and GLBT themes, in that she's the only writer to write canonically GLBT characters.
 And clones.

 Kathy Tyers lobbied for Mara to get pregnant because Tyers is pro-life.

-Dave Wolverton might as well have subtitled The Courtship Of Princess Leia: The Erotic Adventures of Luke Skywalker.
+Dave Wolverton might as well have subtitled The Courtship of Princess Leia: The Erotic Adventures of Luke Skywalker.
 A queen tries to seduce him and kill him.
 Her son actually fantasizes about the seduction part.
-Luke takes her son to rescue Leia from Han (Makes sense in context.), and they go to Dathomir where they enter a polyandrous marriage with a witch who actually straddles Luke while declaring him her slave.
+Luke takes her son to rescue Leia from Han (Makes sense in context.), and they go to Dathomir where both face seduction attempts from a witch (who has declared them her slaves).
 Ho Yay between Luke and Isolder is visible, though not as common as Ho Yay in some other books.
-Luke is also told that he will have many children, likely keeping with Wolverton's Mormon upbringing.

 Timothy Zahn has a thing for women who seduce men and kill them, though also for sex as redemption (courtesy of Luke Skywalker, naturally).

 Plo Koon for Dave Filoni, supervisor director of Star Wars: The Clone Wars, to the point where Plo gets an upgrade to his character model at the end of Season 3, while Yoda and Windu are still waiting for one by the end of Season 4.
 Just look at his office in this video.